ilijapet/Next_JS_Ethers_DApp_with_MetaMask_integration/README.md

 <hr>

-We assume that you already have installed on your local machine Python >= 3.6.0, Node, Yarn, NPM, NVM and Meta Mask extension (if you don't have please install them first and then move forward).
+We assume that you already have installed on your local machine Python >= 3.6.0, Node, Yarn and Meta Mask extension (if you don't have please install them first and then move forward).

 Let`s first create new next.js app.